-6. For our next step, we will setup the Action to make the new PDF searchable using PDF.co.
-Kindly choose the PDF.co as the App and the Make PDF Searchable as the Action Event.
+6. For our next step, we will set up the Action to make the new PDF searchable using PDF.co.
+Kindly choose PDF.co as the App and Make PDF Searchable as the Action Event.

-7. Let’s configure the Make PDF Searchable and call the file in the Google Drive.
+7. Let’s configure the Make PDF Searchable and call the file in Google Drive.

-- In the PDF URL field, kindly select the sample PDF in the Google Drive.
+- In the PDF URL field, kindly select the sample PDF in Google Drive.

 - The OCR Language is set to English by default.
 You can change it to the language your file is written in if your sample file is not in English.

 8. We are now ready to send the Make PDF Searchable configuration to PDF.co.
 Click on Test & Review button to continue.